Get the most recent news from our parish, the diocese and further afield.

 St Mirin’s Men’s Group: A men’s group in the parish will meet weekly at 7am on Friday mornings in the diocesan office, for faith and fraternity, finishing for 8am.
 Coffee, prayer and time to reflect.
 All men aged 18+ are welcome.
 Email Fr Ryan for details: ryan.black@rcdop.org.uk.

-P4-P7 Advent Retreat Day: NEXT SUNDAY.
-The diocesan Youth Commission invites children in P4-P7 to an Advent Retreat Day on Sunday 30th November from 1.45pm-5pm.
-The theme is “Our Friends, the Saints: The Saints of Scotland.”
-The Retreat takes place in St James’s church and halls on Greenock Road, Paisley.
+P4-P7 Lenten Retreat Day: NEXT SUNDAY.
+The diocesan Youth Commission invites children in P4-P7 to a Retreat Day on Sunday 1st March from 1.45pm-5pm.
+In this special Jubilee Year of St Francis, the theme is “Our Friends, the Saints: The Franciscan Saints.”
+The Retreat takes place in St Francis of Assisi church and halls on Auchenbothie Road in Port Glasgow (PA14 6JD).
 It will include Holy Mass.
 A light dinner will be provided.
-Registration is necessary: www.tinyurl.com/dpy-primary-advent25.
+Registration is necessary: www.tinyurl.com/dpy-lent-2026.
 Email Fr Ryan for more info: VE-Youth@rcdop.org.uk.

-Christmas Quiz Night: Congratulations to this month’s winners, The Mighty Ducks.
-The Christmas Quiz Night will take place from 7pm until 10pm on Friday 19th December.
-Christmas jumpers optional!
+Quiz Night: Congratulations to this month’s winners, RCIA Here to Stay.
+The next Quiz Night will take place from 7pm until 10pm on Friday 20th March.
 Entry costs £2 per adult and £1 per child.
 Bring your own drinks and snacks.
 A maximum of 8 per team.
 Raffle prizes will be gratefully received.
 All are welcome.

 Cathedral Crafts: Interested in joining the Cathedral Crafts group?
 They meet every Thursday afternoon, after 1pm Mass.
 All are welcome to drop in for a chat and cuppa.
 Crafts new and old including knitting, crochet, embroidery, card making, hand sewing, machine sewing, water colours painting, patchwork, etc. For more info, pat_murdoch@hotmail.com or drop in any Thursday.